PDXChinese/pdxchinese.github.io/_pages/fair.md

 5. The drawing will be held at Embassy Suites by Hilton (9000 SW Washington Square Rd, Tigard, OR 97223)

-6. If a ticket is drawn and nobody claims the prize, another ticket can be drawn.
+6. If a ticket is drawn and nobody claims the prize, another ticket will be drawn.

 7. Acceptance of a prize constitutes permission for OCC to use the winner’s name, and photograph in any OCC publicity worldwide in all media including the Internet without additional compensation.